chevere/action/README.md

 ## Summary

-Action provides an object-oriented convention for working with [Parameter](https://github.com/chevere/parameter).
-This package enables to easily add more robust I/O validation to any PHP software.
+Action provides an object-oriented convention for working with [Parameter](https://github.com/chevere/parameter), enabling to easily extend I/O validation to any PHP software.

 ## Quick start